This article is part of a larger series on Retail Management.

 - Ko-fi: Best for creators who offer products and subscriptions

-Top Etsy Alternatives Compared
+Top Alternatives to Etsy Compared

-Even with Etsy’s fee hikes, it is still one of the best platforms for indie sellers because of the sheer number of shoppers that use it and how easy it is to set up and maintain.
+Even with Etsy’s fee hikes, it is still one of the best platforms for independent sellers because of the sheer number of shoppers that use it and how easy it is to set up and maintain.
 If you still think Etsy might be your best choice, read our guide on how to sell on Etsy and follow our selling tips to leverage your Etsy store.

 Shopify: Best for Makers Ready to Grow Their Online Business